thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 {:toc}

 The TBMQ WebSocket Client is a browser-accessible tool aimed at simplifying the debugging process and testing of MQTT clients across various scenarios.
+Leveraging the [MQTT over WebSocket](/docs/mqtt-broker/user-guide/mqtt-over-ws/) feature, it's designed with principles of simplicity and ease of use in mind.
-It prioritizes simplicity and user-friendliness, offering seamless management of MQTT clients, subscription to topics, and message reception or publication.
+It offers seamless management of MQTT clients, subscription to topics, and message reception or publication.

 TBMQ WebSocket Client utilizes the [MQTT.js](https://github.com/mqttjs/MQTT.js) library for communication between client and broker.